Clarifying causal mediation analysis: Effect identification via three assumptions and five potential outcomes: Introduction

 Suppose a local (e.g., state) branch of the system offers an intervention program that aims to improve outcomes for members with a bipolar diagnosis and a chronic medical problem, at no additional charge.
 (This intervention is loosely based on \citeauthor{Kilbourne2008}'s (\citeyear{Kilbourne2008}) bipolar disorder medical care model.)
 It consists of (i) a self-management education component that teaches patients (in group sessions over a three-month period) how to manage chronic psychiatric and medical conditions, improve dietary behavior and physical activity, and communicate better with medical providers; and (ii) a care-management component (starting at about four months) that involves help from a case manager who facilitates the patient's communication with their medical providers and oversees the patient's health care.

-With such an \textit{intervention}, we take the outcome variable to be the patient's health-related quality of life at 18 months after program enrollment (\textit{quality of life}), and consider two variables theorized to be on the causal path: a measure of proficient self management of psychiatric symptoms at three months and a measure of effective use of medical care services at 12 months.
-To be concise, we label these two variables \textit{symptom management} and \textit{service use}, noting that the second variable is about effectiveness (not quantity) of service use.
-We illustrate causal contrasts of several types, some focusing on the intervention itself, others in consideration of certain context changes or system-wide practice adjustments.
+With this \textit{intervention}, we take the outcome to be the patient's health-related quality of life at 18 months after program enrollment (\textit{quality of life}).
+Two variables are theorized to be on the causal path: a measure of proficient self management of psychiatric symptoms at three months and a measure of effective use of medical care services at 12 months.
+We label these variables \textit{symptom management} and \textit{service use} for conciseness, noting that the second variable is about effectiveness (not quantity) of service use.
+We illustrate causal contrasts of several types, some focusing on the intervention itself, others in consideration of context changes or system-wide practice adjustments.